o3de/o3de.org/content/docs/userguide/waf-platforms-compilers.md

+description: ' See the operating systems and compilers that Waf supports for &ALYlong;. '
+slug: waf-platforms-compilers
+title: Waf Supported Operating Systems and Compilers
+---
 # Waf Supported Operating Systems and Compilers<a name="waf-platforms-compilers"></a>

 This topic provides information about the operating systems and compilers that Waf supports\.
 For more information about supported configurations, see [Waf Commands and Options](waf-commands.md)\.